 If you’re a Scottish taxpayer, although your Income Tax is based on the Scottish Income Tax Rates, you’ll need to calculate and pay any tax due on dividends (or savings income) using the UK tax rates and thresholds as shown in our article.

 Dividend Tax thresholds for the 2021/22 tax year

-If you're looking to take dividends before 5th April 2021, to know how much tax you'd need to pay when taking dividends for the 2020/21 tax year, the following dividend tax rates and dividend tax thresholds apply after the 2020/21 Personal Allowance of £12,500 is used.
+If you’re wanting to take dividends before 5th April 2022, to know how much tax you’d need to pay when taking dividends for the 2021/22 tax year the following tax rates and tax thresholds apply after the 2021/22 personal allowance of £12,570 is used.

 A company director with a salary of £8,840 (the National Insurance Secondary Threshold) and income from dividends of £50,000 will pay the following Income Tax rates in the 2021/22 tax year.
 The 2021/22 personal allowance is £12,570.